T-001v2r3/STT-App/README.md

 # Description:
 Docs in progress ...
-It includes an ui to read previously added data and an ui to input audio:
+It includes an ui to read previously added data and an ui to input audio.

+# Usage:
+Follow the steps in the right order:
+- install gcloud cli and authenticate
+- verify .env credentials
+- verify google cloud bucket credentials
-- locahost:5001 to read
+- run /latest/ui/read_data/app.py to start the app that enables read access to incident logs
-- localhost to write
+- access locahost:5001 to read incident logs
-both .py servers need to be running atm
+- run /latest/app/main.py installdb to create the database, table and rows.
+- (optional) run /latest/app/main.py resetdb if you want to clean the db
+- run /latest/app/main.py to start the app that deals with the input interface
+- open /latest/ui/input_data/index.html to input an audio with a new incident

 # Contents:
 - /latest/ Latest version, WIP directory